espocrm/documentation/docs/administration/server-configuration.md

 * `/data`, `/custom`, `/client/custom` – should be writable all files, directories and subdirectories (664 for files, 775 for directories, including all subdirectories and files);
 * `/application/Espo/Modules`, `/client/modules` – should be writable the current directory (775 for the current directory, 644 for files, 755 for directories and subdirectories);
-* All other files and directories should be readable (644 for files, 755 for directories).
+* all other files and directories should be readable (644 for files, 755 for directories).

 To set the permissions, execute these commands in the terminal: